aracloud/terraform-f5xc-smsv2-azure/README.md

 terraform apply
 ```

-Type `yes` to confirm the deployment.
+Type `yes` to confirm the deployment or add the argument `--auto-approve`.

 ---